Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Mechanistic Insights into Induction Head

 We first examine the statistical distribution of induction head influence scores and the patterns of the top-ranked data.
 Our analysis focuses on samples with positive scores in the Pythia-14M model and the full distribution is provided in Appendix~\ref{app:full_distribution}.

-\paragraph{Power-Law Distribution of Influence.} Across all evaluated model scales, influence scores consistently exhibit a heavy-tailed distribution, as illustrated in \cref{fig:distribution}(a).
+\paragraph{Power-Law Distribution of Influence.} Across all evaluated model scales, influence scores consistently exhibit a heavy-tailed distribution, as illustrated in \cref{fig:distribution}a.
 This distribution adheres to a distinct power-law, indicating that the emergence of mechanistic circuits is disproportionately driven by a sparse subset of high-leverage training signals.
-Notably, the top 10\% of samples account for approximately 50\% of the total cumulative influence.
-This concentration of influence provides an empirical justification for the selective intervention strategy employed in \cref{sec:causal_validation}.
+This concentration of influence provides an empirical justification for the intervention strategy employed in \cref{sec:causal_validation}.

 \paragraph{Highly Repetitive Patterns.} Understanding the distributional properties that drive the emergence of specific mechanisms provides valuable empirical insights for optimizing model training \citep{chan2022data}.
 MDA offers a principled lens to identify functional patterns within unstructured training data.
-A qualitative inspection of samples with the highest positive influence scores (\cref{tab:high_influence_samples}) reveals a striking and previously under-explored finding: \textbf{highly repetitive structures—including seemingly ``noisy" or ``garbage" sequences—act as primary catalysts for induction head formation.} This observation aligns with the functional role of induction heads in predicting repetitive tokens within long-range contexts.
+A qualitative inspection of samples with the highest positive influence scores (\cref{tab:high_influence_samples}) reveals a previously under-explored finding: highly repetitive structures—including seemingly ``noisy" or ``garbage" sequences—act as primary catalysts for induction head formation.
+This observation aligns with the functional role of induction heads in predicting repetitive tokens within long-range contexts.
 For full examples, see Appendix~\ref{app:sample_inspection}.